statelyai/xstate/docs/packages/xstate-solid/index.md

 `createService` returns a static reference (to just the interpreted machine) which will not rerender when its state changes.

-To use a piece of state from the service inside a render, use the `useSelector(...)` hook to subscribe to it.

 **Arguments**

 - `machine` - An [XState machine](https://xstate.js.org/docs/guides/machines.html) or a function that lazily returns a machine.